Last updated: 24/04/2024

 No fee usually required

-You will not have to pay a fee to access your personally identifiable information (or to exercise any of the other rights).
+You will not have to pay a fee to access your Personal Data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request under these circumstances.

 What we may need from you

-We may need to request specific information from you to help us confirm your identity and ensure your right to access your personally identifiable information (or to exercise any of your other rights).
-This is a security measure to ensure that personally identifiable information is not disclosed to any person who has no right to receive it.
+We may need to request specific information from you to help us confirm your identity and ensure your right to access your Personal Data (or to exercise any of your other rights).
+This is a security measure to ensure that Personal Data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 Time limit to respond